open-power/skiboot/doc/release-notes/skiboot-5.2.0-rc1.rst

 skiboot-5.2.0-rc1 contains all bug fixes as of skiboot-5.1.13.

-This is the second release that will follow the (now documented) Skiboot stable rules - see doc/stable-skiboot-rules.rst.
+This is the second release that will follow the (now documented) Skiboot stable rules - see :ref:`stable-rules`.

 The current plan is to release skiboot-5.2.0 mid-March 2016, with a focus on bug fixing for future 5.2.0-rc releases.